cregox/cregox.github.io/nocover/index.md

 ---
+title: no cover
+redirect_from:
+  - /cover/
+  - /letter/
+  - /coverletter/
 layout: page
-title: no cover
 published: true
 ---

 i hate cover letters. and you should too. here's why.

-keep in mind, this is no blog post. and i couldn't quickily fine one. so i'll collect a many links here and keep the text to as short as i can.
+keep in mind, this is no blog post. and i couldn't quickily find one. so i'll collect many links here and keep it as short as i can.

 # job vacancies are overestimated